LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/initialization_1.rst.txt

 level within a source file, this directive defines a goal to be called after the source file is successfully compiled and loaded into memory.

+The loading context can be accessed from this directive by calling the :ref:`predicates_logtalk_load_context_2` predicate.
+Note that the usable loading context keys depends on the directive scope (file or object).

 Multiple initialization directives can be used in a source file or in an object.
 Their goals will be called in the same order as the directives at loading time.